 You can’t get a cup of coffee today without realizing the power of digital access.
 With digital innovation transforming care delivery and management, leaders across healthcare sectors must consider: “What matters most to patients on their digital journey?”

-In 2022 and beyond, integrating digital solutions across the healthcare ecosystem—from providers to health plans to life sciences—will be vital to improving health outcomes.
+Integrating digital solutions across the healthcare ecosystem—from providers to health plans to life sciences—is vital to improving health outcomes.

 VillageMD, which specializes in virtual primary care, is rapidly developing retail pharmacy partnerships that will expand in-person access to primary care in rural and underserved communities.
 It points to data that shows that medication adherence rates rise when primary care teams and pharmacists are tightly integrated.
 Meanwhile, disruptors like Contessa Health, which partners with providers and health plans to provide hospital-level recovery care in the home, are exploring new service lines, such as more expansive palliative care.